coderbeez/interior-architect/README.md

 ### Django Admin Interface

 The client needed an interface to allow content updates.
-Having walked her through Django's default admin interface, she felt comfortable with this option.
-To improve usability, app admin files were used to add inlines, order fields, filter, make editable etc. To tie in more with the style of the main site, the admin inteface css was customised.
+Having walked her through Django's admin interface, she felt comfortable with this option.
+To improve usability, app admin files were used to add inlines, order fields, filter, make editable etc. To tie in with the style of the main site, the admin interface was customised using html and css.

 ![Django Admin](https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/django_admin_dark.JPG)
-*Customised Django Admin Interface*
+**Diagram: Customised Django Admin Interface**

 ### Future Features

-**Search Engine Optimisation** The next thing to work before my client launche her site is SEO.
+**Search Engine Optimisation** The next thing to work on before my client launches her site is SEO.

 **Automated Fulfillment** Currently fulfillment for paid downloads is manual but we would like to take advantage of automated fulfillment using webhooks as outlined in [Stripe's documentation](https://stripe.com/docs/payments/checkout/fulfillment#webhooks).